propublica/timeline-setter/doc/doc.markdown

 * `-O` Open a browser to your new timeline after it is generated (currently Mac OS only).
 * `-h` Print help to standard output.

+<a name="csv"></a>
-## Setting up your spreadsheet
+## Setting Up Your CSV File

-TimelineSetter looks for certain column names in your spreadsheet in order to generate a timeline.
+TimelineSetter looks for certain column names in your CSV file in order to generate a timeline.
+All columns are required, though as you'll see, some of them can be left blank.
 Here's a summary of each column and its significance:

 ### event\_date